NoahDPJ03/NoahDPJ03/README.md

 ## About

-All repositories serve to track my learning and share my work in data science and machine learning.
+All repositories serve to track my learning and share my work in data science, machine learning, statistics, and computer science.